 The Company's approach to remuneration setting and oversight is to align with the Remuneration Policy of Royal London Group, of which it is a part.

 The key remuneration related principles employed by the Company include:

-- Aligning incentive schemes to drive behaviours consistent with the Company's purpose, culture, values and strategy. - Aligning employees' and executives' interest with those of the Company's policyholders and customers. - Supporting the delivery of the Company strategy, whilst ensuring adherence to the Company's risk appetite. - Ensuring fair outcomes for our people and policyholders.
+- Aligning incentive schemes to drive behaviours consistent with the Company's purpose, culture, values and strategy. - Aligning employees' and executives' interest with those of the Company's policyholders and customers. - Supporting the delivery of the Company strategy, whilst ensuring adherence to the Company's risk appetite. - Ensuring fair outcomes for our people and policyholders. - Ensure remuneration is competitive for our markets to help the Company to attract and retain talent;

 The overall remuneration structure is comprised of components designed to achieve a careful balance between providing competitive salary and benefits, and motivational incentives to drive performance and the appropriate management of risk.
-One such component is a variable award to employees, for which targets are annually defined, and include the achievement of sustainability objectives aligned with the Company's Board-approved Climate and ESG Strategy.
+One such component is a variable award to employees, for which targets are annually defined, and include the achievement of sustainability objectives aligned with the Company's Board - approved Climate and ESG Strategy.

-For the year 2023, these objectives included the improvement of the sustainability of the Company's fund range and the development of an engagement plan with the Company's main suppliers, and progressing our ESG reporting capabilities.
+For the year 2024, these objectives included the improvement of the sustainability of the Company's fund range, the development of tools to support brokers assess the sustainability preferences of clients, and the development of CSRD reporting capabilities.